facebook/react/docs/contributing/implementation-notes.md

 The stack reconciler is powering all the React production code today.
 It is located in [`src/renderers/shared/stack/reconciler`](https://github.com/facebook/react/tree/master/src/renderers/shared/stack) and is used by both React DOM and React Native.

+### Video: Building React from Scratch

+[Paul O'Shannessy](https://twitter.com/zpao) gave a talk about [building React from scratch](https://www.youtube.com/watch?v=_MAD4Oly9yg) that largely inspired this document.

+Both this document and his talk are simplifications of the real codebase so you might get a better understanding by getting familiar with both of them.

 ### Overview

 The reconciler itself doesn't have a public API.
 [Renderers](/react/contributing/codebase-overview.html#stack-renderers) like React DOM and React Native use it to efficiently update the user interface according to the React components written by the user.